Major setbacks. Lengthy delays. Unnecessary bottlenecks. When important items aren’t rejected or approved in time, progress is halted.

 That’s why due dates have been applied to the approval tasks.

 Due dates is one of the most useful – if not the best – task features to use alongside approval tasks.

 By dynamically assigning due dates to the approval tasks, your team doesn’t have to wait days upon days for tasks and items to be approved; the approvals process is streamlined and won’t create a bottleneck, unlike what happened with the Small Business Administration when the U.S. government shut down.

 As you can see from these two use cases, how you implement approvals and approval tasks yourself is completely your choice – the only limit is your imagination!

-However, do remember that you can only take advantage of approvals if your organization has the Professional pricing plan.
+However, do remember that you can only take advantage of approvals if your organization has the Standard pricing plan.

 Approval use case #3: The hiring process

 When hiring a new employee, a fine balance needs to be struck.